QUANTIFYING THE HAIR ANALYSIS PATTERNS – A REFERENCE ARTICLE

 SYMPATHETIC DOMINANCE PATTERN (overusing the sympathetic branch of the autonomic nervous system, pushing oneself hard, anxious, worrier, depressed, fearful, impaired circulation, digestion, elimination and immune response, feeling chased by tigers, somewhat compulsive, often copper-toxic and at times a spiritually-oriented person.)

-Recall that in nutritional balancing science the words sympathetic dominance are used in a very specific way that is different from the way some other authors use them.
-This pattern is defined as mainly an attitude or mental tendency, rather than primarily a biochemically-caused tendency.
-It is not the same as a fast oxidizer, as others use the words.
-We say that fast oxidation is a sympathetic state of body chemistry, whereas sympathetic dominance is a mental/emotional tendency to push oneself and often to worry a lot, thus overusing the sympathetic or fight-or-flight nervous system.
+Sympathetic dominance is not the same as a fast oxidizer, as others use the words.
+We say that fast oxidation is a sympathetic state of body chemistry.
+In contrast, sympathetic dominance occurs only in slow oxidizers.
+It is a mental/emotional tendency to push oneself and often to worry a lot, thus overusing the sympathetic or fight-or-flight nervous system.
 It is a very common tendency today.

 1. Potassium of 4 mg% = a single pattern.